keikai/doc/dev-ref/Import.md

 The `Book` object plays as a data model for `Spreadsheet`.
 It's independent to `Spreadsheet` which means you can manipulate it without assigning it to `Spreadsheet`.
 Therefore, you can import a file, access it via `Range` API.
 This usage is very suitable for a data processing scenario.
 Check the [`ImportServlet`](https://github.com/keikai/dev-ref/blob/master/src/main/java/io/keikai/devref/ImportServlet.java) in the example project.

-# Large File Issue
+# Large File Importing Issue

 ## Increase JVM heap max size
 If most of your file sizes are large, increase JVM heap size can allow you to import a larger file.

 ## Split a file
-If a file is really big, you can split it into several smaller files, and each file contains partial sheets that reference to each other.
+If a file is really big and even increasing JVM heap size cannot solve it, you can split it into several smaller files, and each file contains partial sheets that reference to each other.
 Then provide a list of files, so that users can select other files to import.

 <!--
 ## Create a custom importer
 You can extend the built-in io.keikai.range.impl.imexp.ExcelXlsxImporter to implement your custom importing behavior.
 But notice that if you import partial sheets, then a formula that references to non-imported sheet doesn't work as expected. -->

 # References

-1. A reference that refers to the same cell or range on multiple sheets is called a 3D reference.
+* A reference that refers to the same cell or range on multiple sheets is called a **3D reference**.
 A 3D reference is a useful and convenient way to reference several worksheets that follow the same pattern and cells on each worksheet contain the same type of data, such as when you consolidate budget data from different departments in your organization.